n4nagappan/castlog/README.md

 Access your log stream at : http://107.170.209.244/logcast/mymrs_yF
 ```

-Once you pipe your log file stream , you will get a unique url to access your log stream
+Once you pipe your log file stream , you will get a unique url as shown above
-You can view the logs from any browser/phone/tablet
+You can view the logs with this url from any browser/phone/tablet